CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Coron Hilltop View Resort, Brgy Poblacion 6, Sitio Dipulao

-Busuanga Seadive Resort, Poblacion 3, Coron, Palawan, Philippines
+Busuanga Seadive Resort, Poblacion 3

 MO2 Westown Lagoon, Coron – Busuanga Road